erom-teknas/erom-teknas.github.io/_tabs/about.md

 # About Me
 Hello there! 👋 I'm Sanket Vilas More, a seasoned DevOps engineer with over 13 years of experience in the industry.
 I'm passionate about leveraging cutting-edge technologies to streamline development processes and drive continuous improvement.

-## What I Do
-My expertise lies in orchestrating seamless deployment pipelines and optimizing infrastructure to support agile development practices.
-Here are some of the key technologies I specialize in:

-AWS, Kubernetes, Ansible, Terraform, Azure DevOps, GitHub, OpenShift

 ## Certifications